japandotorg/shinku/docs/cog.rst

     If `exec!` is used instead of `exec`, the command will bypass all checks and cooldowns, directly triggering the callback.

-.. py:function:: jsk permtrace <channel> [targets...]
+.. py:function:: shin permtrace <channel> [targets...]

     Emulates Discord's permission calculation system to create a breakdown of where certain permissions for a member come from.

     Targets can either be a member, or a list of roles (to emulate a member with those roles).
     The command will take into account guild permissions and the overwrites for the roles (and member, if applicable) to produce the resulting effective permissions.

-.. py:function:: jsk debug <command: str>
+.. py:function:: shin debug <command: str>

-    Runs a command using ``jsk python``-style timing and exception reporting.
+    Runs a command using ``shin python``-style timing and exception reporting.

     This allows you to invoke a broken command with this command to get the exception directly without having to read logs.

     When the command finishes, the time to run will be reported.

-.. py:function:: jsk repeat <times: int> <command: str>
+.. py:function:: shin repeat <times: int> <command: str>

     |tasked|

     Repeats a command the specified amount of times.

     This works like a direct message invocation, so cooldowns *will* be honored.
-    You can use ``jsk repeat . jsk sudo ..`` to bypass cooldowns on each invoke if need be.
+    You can use ``shin repeat . shin sudo ..`` to bypass cooldowns on each invoke if need be.

     This command will wait for a previous invocation to finish before moving onto the next one.

-.. py:function:: jsk cat <file: str>
+.. py:function:: shin cat <file: str>

     Reads out the data from a file, displaying it as an uploaded file if the user is on desktop and the content is small enough, otherwise, it displays it as a :class:`PaginatorInterface`.